exo-lang/exo-artifact/README.md

 Unfortunately, we are not able to provide reproduction scripts for our GEMMINI timings because they require access to prototype hardware.
-However, you can look at the generated C code and compare the line number.
+However, you can look at the generated C code and compare the source code size.

 After executing the command in the previous section, run the following.
 ```